Wperricone/intermission-assignments/README.md

 - JSX is like a combination of JS and HTML.
 We use JSX to write HTML in react, so we don't have to separate all JS and HTML like we do with vanilla JS.

 ### What are React "props?"
 - Props in React is properties.
 Using props helps make components dynamic and reusable.
+Like vanilla JS, it is how we transfer data from one component to another.

 ### What is React "state?"
--
+- state is the data a component maintains.
+Since props cannot be changed, state is a way for a component to maintain and/or change its own data if it needs.

-What does "data down, actions up" mean in React?
+### What does "data down, actions up" mean in React?
+- This is referring to the flow of data.
+Data is stored at the highest level component via props, then is passed down through those nested components as needed.
+Actions is the opposite- an action starts at the lowest level, and then triggers events up in the opposite way the data is passed.